gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - recompiles all classes when module-info files change
 - recompiles all classes in a package when that package's package-info changes

-It's memory usage has also been reduced.
-For our own build, its heap usage dropped from 350MB to just 10MB.
+Its memory usage has also been reduced.
+For the gradle/gradle build, heap usage dropped from 350MB to just 10MB.

 We are now confident that the incremental compiler is ready to be used in every build, so it is now the new default setting.